 Even after retirement, you can plan for capital growth, and safety.
 Consider how taxes will affect your returns on investments, and leverage the tax benefits on different schemes to preserve your retirement funds.

 You can protect your hard-earned savings from tax erosion, by investing in some of the best tax-saving investment avenues.
 Here are someinvestment options can help you protect your savings from taxes:

 How should you choose your investments and savings?

 You can consider dividing your corpus into different sections, some of which can be put in low return but secure investment options like Fixed Deposits and PPF, and others that can be invested in Insurance.

 A small but adequate percentage of the funds should be invested in growth-oriented investments like ELSS and Mutual Funds.

 If you’re looking for low-risk avenues, consider these investment options:

-, there is a fixed lock-in period.
+With Fixed Deposits, there is a fixed lock-in period.
 While you cannot break the deposit, you can always get a loan against your deposits, offered by certain NBFCs.
 The principal amount you deposit in a tax-saver FD qualifies for tax deduction under Section 80C of the Income Tax Act.
 The interest earned is, however, taxable.